 Delivering the Learning Platform in Instructional Design

 The Implementation phase is where the learning and training products, processes, and services are actually delivered to the learners.
 This total package is called a Learning Platform.

 A learning platform is an integrated set of services that provide the learners with information (content); tools, such as social learning media; activities; and resources, that support and enhance their quest to learn new skills and knowledge and supports the learners' Personal Learning Environment (PLE).

 To some, this may sound like the easy part, but it can be the hardest part of the system.
-For example, good trainers can make a poorly designed program work well and a well designed program work great... bad trainers can make neither work.
+Good trainers can make a poorly designed program work well and a well designed program work great... bad trainers can make neither work.
 If the learning platform is delivered in a different manner, such as elearning or a Job Performance Aid, the platform must still be supported.

 Jim Heskett, a Harvard Business School professor wrote (2009):